Sweet Potato and Black Bean Enchiladas

 Instructions

-• Bring 2 cups of water to a boil in a medium saucepan.
-Stir in dry rice, turn heat to low and simmer for 20 minutes.
+• First, steam the rice.
+Bring 2 cups of water to a boil in a medium saucepan.
+Stir in the rice, cover, lower the heat and simmer for 20 minutes or until all the water has been absorbed.
+Once cooked, set aside.

-• Heat 2 tbsp of the olive oil in a large sauté pan over medium-high heat.
+Heat ⅔ of the olive oil in a large sauté pan over medium-high heat.
 Add diced sweet potatoes and cook for about 8-10 minutes or until potatoes start to soften, stirring occasionally.
+Then, add the poblano and remaining olive oil to the pan.
+Cook for 3 to 4 minutes, stirring occasionally, until the peppers are softened.

-• Remove the pan from heat and stir in picante sauce and lime juice.
-Add the cooked rice to the pan and stir well to combine.
+Turn off the heat and stir in the picante sauce and lime juice.
+Add the cooked rice and stir well to combine.

 • Lightly grease two 9×13 baking dishes.
-Pour about ½ cup of Homemade Ranchero Sauce into each baking dish and spread it around evenly.
+Pour about ½ cup of ranchero sauce into each baking dish and spread it around evenly.

-• Prepare the enchiladas: spoon about 1 tbsp ranchero sauce onto a tortilla, then spread in a thin layer using the back of the spoon.
-Add about 1/3 cup of the sweet potato black bean filling in a line down the center of the tortilla.
-Sprinkle with about 2 tbsp shredded Mexican-blend cheese, then roll up the tortilla and place seam-side down in the prepared baking dish.
-Repeat until both pans are filled with enchiladas.*
+Spoon about 1 tablespoon of ranchero sauce onto a tortilla, then spread in a thin layer.
+Add about ⅓ cup of the sweet potato black bean filling in a line down the center of the tortilla.
+Sprinkle with about 2 tablespoons shredded cheese, then roll up the tortilla tightly and place seam-side down in the prepared baking dish.
+Repeat until both pans are filled with enchiladas.

 Notes